DinoChiesa/devjam3-20170405/Labs/Core/02---API-Development---Nodejs-Target/README.md

   ![image alt text](./media/image_8.jpg)

 * *Congratulations!*...You have now built a reverse proxy for an existing backend service.
-This wizard experience gives you a simple "pass-through" proxy.
-The proxy changes nothing in the request, before invoking the backend (also known as "target") service.
-We'll get to more complicated scenarios later on.

-* For now, let's test the newly built API proxy using the [Apigee REST Client](https://apigee-rest-client.appspot.com/).
+* Let us test the newly built API proxy using the [Apigee REST Client](https://apigee-rest-client.appspot.com/).
 The Apigee REST Client is a web application that can invoke HTTP APIs.
 Right-click the link to open the REST Client in a new browser window.

 * Copy the URL for your API proxy.